 New workloads often mean new investments.
 Many AI workloads require high-performance components in addition to the large amounts of storage already containing your data.
 Figuring out how to implement AI workloads involves balancing security, time, performance and scalability, ease of use, and cost.
 To provide an idea of how much AI solutions cost, we created an AI scenario using the open-source Llama 3 8B model and compared the cost to run the workload in four different environments.
 Our scenario included four specific tasks in a GenAI workload: data scientist coding and machine learning development work, data processing tasks, model fine-tuning tasks, and inferencing tasks.
 These tasks combine to keep the model accurate and up-to-date with the latest company-generated data to provide optimal model outputs.
 Table 1 shows the high-level specifications of the four environments we researched.
-Note: We completed all research and pricing on March 27, 2025, with prices subject to change after this date.
+Note: We completed all initial research and pricing on March 27, 2025, with updates to the AWS ml.p5.48xlarge instance pricing on June 27, 2025.
+Prices are subject to change after these dates.